 What child-friendly activities are available at the Ballarat Begonia Festival?

 Families will find plenty to keep kids entertained at the festival.
-Garden of Giggles offers a mix of puppet and comedy shows, roving performers, and interactive workshops, ensuring plenty of laughs and fun.
-Meanwhile, young adventurers can take part in the Snail Trail, a whimsical scavenger hunt through the gardens, searching for 10 uniquely crafted snail sculptures by artist Tim Read.
+The expanded Garden of Giggles features immersive theatre (Polyglotโs Bees), live music from The Vegetable Plot and roving performers.
+Meanwhile, young adventurers can take part in the Snail Trail, a whimsical scavenger hunt through the gardens, searching for brightly painted snail sculptures created by local primary school students.

 What type of food options are available for kids at the festival?